iamwhil/graph19/README.md

 This follows almost the same structure as the model concerns.
 However we've adopted a slightly different file and naming structure to keep things right in our heads.
 And we all like being right in the head, no one likes missing marbles.
 Those go in our mouths.

-So lets lead with another example.
+So lets gain understanding with another example.

 We still have the blog and users components.
 We have a post, and we want to be able to query for the user it belongs to.